Miss Scarlet, in the kitchen, with a mobile device. Professor Plum, in class, with a laptop computer.

 What kind of content are your customers consuming and when?
 Are your ebooks resonating with them?
 Do your free tools better convert customers?
 At what point in the buyer’s journey do they find them most valuable?
 Are they optimized for the device that they’re being consumed on?

-If you’re a retailer, are you offering your prospects suggestions based on their browsing history?
+If you’re a retailer with an omni-channel strategy, are you offering your prospects suggestions based on their browsing history?
 How about their location?
 When RadioShack added a mobile optimized store locator with click-to-call and GPS functionality, they estimated that 40-60% then visited a store, with 85% of those making a purchase.

 Are you trying to upsell and cross-sell them other offers?
 Are you sending responsive abandoned cart emails that can be viewed on a myriad of devices?